 Peripheral Neuropathy Symptoms

 Symptoms of peripheral neuropathy depend on the nerves that have been affected.
-One or more nerve types (i.e. sensory, motor and automatic nerves) may be impacted by the condition.
-Therefore, symptoms of peripheral neuropathy may include:
+The condition may impact one or more nerve types (i.e., sensory, motor, and automatic nerves).

 - Numbness or tingling in the hands or feet